Dart-Land/bootstrap_scss/README.md

 Have a bug or a feature request to bootstrap core?
 Please open a new issue at <https://github.com/twbs/bootstrap/issues/new>.

-Have a bug or a feature request to bootstrap\_sass dart port?
+Have a bug or a feature request to bootstrap\_scss dart port?
 Please open a new issue at
 <https://github.com/dart-league/bootstrap_sass/issues/new>.